joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 Blindspot Object Detection system that uses dual cameras supported by the NVIDIA Jetson Nano microcontroller to alerts drivers of objects in their blindspot via LEDs.

-blindspot_turnsig.py is our first implementation using just GPIOs to get the switches and LEDs working properly.
+blindspot_turnsig.py is our first implementation using only GPIOs to get the switches and LEDs working properly.